Custom Dashboards

 When you filter individual charts in custom dashboards, you can create new combinations of filter options to further narrow down the data displayed in each visualization (see steps 4 in the section above).
 You can save these new combinations for future use, or just apply them to the chart in question as an unsaved View.

-When you apply an unsaved View to a chart, the name of your new View appears at the top of the chart with a yellow info icon beside it.
-When you click the funnel icon on another chart in your custom dashboard, this same name and icon appears in the drop-down menu; click it to apply this unsaved View to another chart.
+When you apply an unsaved View to a chart, the new View’s default name of Unsaved View appears at the top of the chart with a yellow info icon beside it.
+When you click the Views icon on another chart in your custom dashboard, this same name and icon appears at the bottom of the drop-down menu; click it to apply this unsaved View to another chart.

 Using Period Filters in Custom Dashboards